 It's just a couple of examples of cannabis strains for ScrOG that we have to offer!

 To ensure best results from the ScrOG method, follow these tips that will help you avoid mold issues and protect plants from diseases.

-Creating a dense canopy can affect the air flow within the tent, so keeping an eye on this is crucial as it can cause mold.
+Creating a dense canopy can affect the air flow within your ScrOG set up, so keeping an eye on this is crucial as it can cause mold.
 Using air-cooled lamps is an effective way of controlling the temperature and humidity.

 Make sure to keep an eye on any growth underneath the screen and remove fan leaves on the bottom.
 This will help to stimulate the canopy growth and fatten up your buds.
 Besides, regular pruning is a way to prevent diseases resulting from the lack of light to bottom leaves.

-With its intricate appearance, ScrOG can be off-putting to those who are new to advanced cannabis cultivation techniques, but we hope the tips given in this article will give you the confidence needed to start your own ScrOG grow!
+With its intricate appearance, ScrOG can seem difficult to those who are new to advanced cannabis cultivation techniques, but we hope the tips given in this article will give you the confidence needed to start your own ScrOG grow!